rjjrbatarao/littlefs-wasm/README.md

 now you will get a download button served over the webserver you can edit `test.js` try changing the payload

-Sample generated in browser openned on mkspiffs.
+Sample config.json generated in browser openned on mkspiffs, note this is customized to my needs.
 ![image](https://github.com/user-attachments/assets/3223e210-52b5-4cc9-9bbf-f8c50c597d82)